n4ru/1vyrain/README.md

 This was a monumental amount of work to put together and release, and took a lot of time.

+Special thanks goes to the r/ThinkPad discord for their efforts testing, especially \x!

+Somehow we had ZERO bricks throughout the entire process!
+No hardware programmers were needed for recovery!

 Please consider donating or passing my resume along.

 Tip me: